Phil Mickelson: College career

-Mickelson was the second collegiate golfer to earn first-team All-American honors all four years.
+Amateur career

 In 1990, he also became the first with a left-handed swing to win the U.S. Amateur title, defeating high school teammate Manny Zerman 5 and 4 in the 36-hole final at Cherry Hills, south of Denver.
-Mickelson secured perhaps his greatest achievement as an amateur in January 1991, winning his first PGA Tour event, the Northern Telecom Open, in Tucson, making him one of the few golfers to win a PGA Tour event as an amateur in the history of the PGA Tour.
-At age 20, he was only the sixth amateur to win a tour event and the first in over five years after Scott Verplank at the Western Open in August 1985.
-Other players to accomplish this feat include Doug Sanders (1956 Canadian Open) and Gene Littler (1954 San Diego Open).
+He won his first PGA Tour event, the Northern Telecom Open, in Tucson, making him one of the few golfers to win a PGA Tour event as an amateur in the history of the PGA Tour.
 With five holes remaining, Mickelson led by a stroke, but made a triple-bogey and was then three strokes behind.
 The leaders ahead of him then stumbled, and he birdied 16 and 18 to win by a stroke.
-It was the most recent win by an amateur at a PGA Tour event until 2024, at The American Express, with Nick Dunlap taking the title.

 That April, Mickelson was the low amateur at the Masters Tournament in Augusta, Georgia.
 With his two-year PGA Tour exemption from the Tucson win, he played in several tour events in 1992 while an amateur but failed to make a cut.

 Professional career

-1992–2003: Trying for first major win

-Mickelson graduated from ASU in June 1992 and quickly turned professional.
+Mickelson graduated from ASU in June 1992 and turned professional.
 He bypassed the tour's qualifying process (Q-School) because of his 1991 win in Tucson, which earned him a two-year exemption.
 In 1992, Mickelson hired Jim "Bones" Mackay as his caddy.
 He won many PGA Tour tournaments during this period, including the Byron Nelson Golf Classic and the World Series of Golf in 1996, the AT&T Pebble Beach National Pro-Am in 1998, the Colonial National Invitation in 2000, and the Greater Hartford Open in 2001 and again in 2002.

-He appeared as himself in a non-speaking role in the 1996 film Tin Cup, starring Kevin Costner.
 His 2000 Buick Invitational win ended Tiger Woods's streak of six consecutive victories on the PGA Tour.
 After the win, Mickelson said, "I didn't want to be the bad guy.
 I wasn't trying to end the streak per se.
 I was just trying to win the golf tournament."
 Although he had performed very well in the majors up to the end of the 2003 season (17 top-ten finishes, and six second- or third-place finishes between 1999 and 2003), Mickelson's inability to win any of them led to him frequently being described as the "best player never to win a major".